ouspg/LLM-Secure-Deployment/README.md

 certificate onto the backend container after building it with Docker.

 > [!IMPORTANT]
 > The application is configured to be served at 86.50.253.176.
-In order to deploy the application from other domains/IP addresses, the following variables need to be changed accordingly:
+In order to deploy the application from other domains, the following variables need to be changed accordingly:
 > - `server name` variables *(two)* in `app/frontend/nginx.conf`.
 > - IP address in `compose.yaml` **line 29**.
-> - IP address/domain name in `app/frontend/src/Elements/ChatBot.jsx` **line 27**.
+> - Domain in `app/frontend/src/Elements/ChatBot.jsx` **line 27**.

 1. In the root directory of the repository, generate a self-signed SSL certificate:
     ```console